cssinjs/jss/docs/json-api.md

 ## Writing global selectors

-Global selectors can be used when [jss-global](https://github.com/cssinjs/jss-global) plugin is installed.
+Global selectors can be used when the [jss-global](https://github.com/cssinjs/jss-global) plugin is installed.

 ## Pseudo and Nested Selectors